The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 A Final Goodbye

-I said goodbye to my son, gave nurse Tammy all the baby items I had, and walked them out to the parking lot.
-She put him into a car seat in the back of her car, and the image of my son smiling and waving goodbye to Mommy imprinted on my mind.
+I said goodbye to my son one last time, gave nurse Tammy all the baby items I had, and walked them out to the parking lot.
+She put him into a car seat in the back of her car, and then left me standing there alone.
+The image of my son smiling and waving goodbye to Mommy imprinted on my mind.
 I knew he thought he was just going away for a little while with another baby sitter, and would see me later.

 Remembering the car pulling away that day, while fighting this OVERWHELMING instinct to run after them screaming, has haunted me for decades.